ibm-cloud-docs/Registry/registry_tutorial_workflow.md

 {: #registry_tutorial_workflow_deploy_nondefault_namespaces}
 {: step}

 An {{site.data.keyword.containerlong_notm}} cluster can automatically pull images from {{site.data.keyword.registrylong_notm}} to the `default` Kubernetes namespace.
-However, if you want to deploy to namespaces other than `default`, you must take extra steps.
+However, if you want to deploy to namespaces other than `default`, you must take further steps.

 Kubernetes and {{site.data.keyword.registrylong_notm}} namespaces are different.
 For more information about {{site.data.keyword.registrylong_notm}} namespaces, see [Registry namespace](/docs/Registry?topic=Registry-registry_overview#overview_elements_namespace).
 For more information about Kubernetes namespaces, see [Namespaces](https://kubernetes.io/docs/concepts/overview/working-with-objects/namespaces/){: external}.
 {: tip}